They say…

 A darker, more traditional might go better with meatier food.
 Woodforde’s Norfolk Bitter (4.5 per cent) is a great example from one of East Anglia’s leading micros, easily available as one of Marks & Spencer’s range of exclusive Real Ales in a Bottle.
 This ruby brown beer has a lovely flowery glycerine aroma with earthy dryness over nutty malt and peach syrup on the palate, and autumn fruit on a drying finish.
 The same brewery’s celebrated Wherry Best is a great choice for lighter beer.

 Don’t forget dark mild with food – it’s easily quaffable and the smoky, roasty tastes in some of the revivalist versions will complement barbecued food.
 Look out for Bartram’s Marld from one of Norfolk’s more eccentric small breweries.
-This has a roast aroma with nettle and geranium, blackberry, elderflower and burnt rubber on the palate and a long chocolate and coffee finish – an awful lot to pack in to only 3.4 per cent ABV.
+This has a roast aroma with nettle and geranium, blackberry, elderflower and burnt rubber on the palate and a long and coffee finish – an awful lot to pack in to only 3.4 per cent ABV.

 Leave a Reply